All Collections

 Book Creator online

-Most of the creativity features are exactly the same across both versions, but there are some features that only work in the online app - for example the built-in Image Search (which requires you to be online), and the fill tool for drawing.
+Many of the creativity features are exactly the same across both versions, but there are some features that only work in the online app - for example image search, add-on apps like Canva and Bitmojis, the fill tool for drawing, and voice search for images, maps and icons.

-When it comes to sharing, you can publish whole libraries online, but in the iPad app you can only publish single books (up to 10 maximum).
-However, you can export your book as a video with the iPad app, which you can't do with the online app.
+When it comes to sharing, you can publish whole libraries online, whereas in the iPad app you can only publish single books (up to 10 maximum).
+You can export your book as a video with the iPad app, which you can't do with the online app.

-See a full list of feature differences between the online and iPad apps.
+See a full list of feature differences between the online and iPad apps here.

 Did this answer your question?